kolin-nielson/TiltMazeGame/README.md

 - [License](#license)

 ## Overview
-Mazer Beam challenges players to tilt their phone to roll a ball from the start to the green goal.
+The Tilt Maze challenges players to tilt their phone to roll a ball from the start to the green goal.
 Mazes grow more complex with static walls, dynamic laser gates, and collectible coins.
 Earn coins to unlock fun skins and strive for the highest score!

 ## Wireframes
 <p align="center">